Netcentric/accesscontroltool/docs/Configuration.md

 ```
 - global_config:
-      minRequiredVersion: 1.8.5 # Checked as pre-condition of run
+      minRequiredVersion: 1.8.5
-      allowExternalGroupNamesRegEx: external.* # allow external groups to extend the AC Tool configuration
+      allowExternalGroupNamesRegEx: external.*

 ```

 Property | Description
 --- | ---
 minRequiredVersion | This configuration requires at least the given version of ACL tool.
 If an older version is found the configuration file is not processed. allowExternalGroupNamesRegEx | By default group memberships are set to what is specified in configuration file.
 There are cases where you have groups managed outside of AC tool (e.g. managed by a workflow).
 Using this option you can assign your external group to a group that is defined in AC Tool configuration.
 E.g. your AC Tool group "admin" could be member of "external-myworkflow".
+This setting is a regular expression.

 ## Validation